 You will likely still hear noise from the road escaping into your car as you drive, especially in older vehicles, so don't expect a completely noise-free experience.

-What you can expect, however, is a drastic decrease in the amount of noise that you hear compared to before, especially a cabin noise reduction.
+What you can expect, however, is a drastic decrease in the amount of noise that you hear compared to before, especially engine compartment and cabin noise reduction.

 These methods help to cancel out up to 50% of the noise that you hear from the road, which is a huge difference, and makes noise almost non-existent to newer, better insulated vehicles.

 If you want to compare results, one of the suggested actions is using an app on your phone that measures decibel levels.